Fomtriok/PhoneValidator.JS/README.md

 // Bare-bones demo.
 localhost:4444/

-// Demo you see imgages of above. localhost:4444/demoWithMoreDesign
+// Demo you see images of above. localhost:4444/demoWithMoreDesign
 ```